zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/14-sinhala-amazon.md

 Ready.

 [APZ 154.2] (#apz154 .2) {#apz154 .2 .ref .apz} "A Medium Way of Monk
-Seek not for shanting.” is a myth by a mutual asytic path ReverseExcept by an unauthorized route, that is, by means of the satipottas A resource is from the main, except from the negative ones, except from the indices Except from the powers and other than from the Central by the Lady Octagonal Shanty is not looking for dusting.
-“Inside Shanthapahua” is the inside Lust to Shanthawahu, Malice to Shanthawaahu, Moya to Shanthawathahu, Crowd Shanathahu, Constipation, Virtue, Constipation with Himself, eczema, Marriousness, deceitfulness, koratiziness.
+Seek not for shanting." is a myth by a mutual asytic path ReverseExcept by an unauthorized route, that is, by means of the satipottas A resource is from the main, except from the negative ones, except from the indices Except from the powers and other than from the Central by the Lady Octagonal Shanty is not looking for dusting.
+"Inside Shanthapahua" is the inside Lust to Shanthawahu, Malice to Shanthawaahu, Moya to Shanthawathahu, Crowd Shanathahu, Constipation, Virtue, Constipation with Himself, eczema, Marriousness, deceitfulness, koratiziness.
 Stiffness, one-to-one, dimension, elemental, mythology